-Abel and the other men decided to take the parachutes from the planes and had a Japanese tailor-make the flags of their countries.
+Abel and the other men decided to take the parachutes from the planes and had a Japanese tailor-make the parachutes into the flags of their countries.
 They next collected instruments and played the national anthems of each of the countries as they raised the flags.

 On September 10, 1945, the POWs made contact with American troops.
 It is believed he and the other POWs were sent to either Tokyo 4 or 5 to await transport to the Philippines.
 Abel was next sent to Yokohama, Japan, to be deloused, to shower, and to receive new clothes.
 They then received medical examination on the U.S.N.H.S.
 Benevolence before he was returned to the Philippines for medical treatment.